“Heaven in Hell’s Kitchen”

 driven by style.

-PRINT.’s sophisticated design combines organic, recycled and modern elements such as mid-century Hans Wegner Wishbone chairs and Norman Cherner stools, recycled Wine Punt glassware, walls and ceilings made of repurposed walnut, Heath Ceramic dishware, Moroccan-style tiled floors, tarnished copper-topped tables, small potted succulent centerpieces and suspended glass globes with dimmed light bulb filaments.
+PRINT’s sophisticated design combines organic, recycled and modern elements such as mid-century Hans Wegner Wishbone chairs and Norman Cherner stools, recycled Wine Punt glassware, walls and ceilings made of repurposed walnut, Heath Ceramic and Pandolfi dishware, Moroccan-style tiled floors, tarnished copper-topped tables, small potted succulent centerpieces and suspended glass globes with dimmed light bulb filaments.

 Adjacent to the restaurant is a warm, intimate lobby bar and three red velvet-walled private dens with rich leather banquettes and ottomans.
 The 80-seat restaurant includes a number of smaller nooks, as well as a communal-style table located at the center of the dining room.